-Search marketing now relies on good quality content, which not only drives the architecture of a website, but also makes the website more relevant – search engines no longer pick up on just how many of keywords have been used.
-Instead the algorithms have been changed so that a more human understanding exists, picking the most relevant websites.
+Search marketing now relies on good quality content, which not only drives the architecture of a website, but also makes the website more relevant – search engines no longer pick up on just how many keywords have been used.
+Instead, the algorithms have been changed so that a more human understanding exists in picking the most relevant websites.
 Due to these changes, websites that are packed full of keywords, but with little other relevance, rank far worse than previously.
 This was particularly noticeable with Google's 'Hummingbird' update.
 The update focused on understanding the meaning behind whole phrases, as opposed to picking out keywords.
-The search therefore became semantic, and is now more similar to human behaviour, resulting in the increasing importance of content strategy.
+The search, therefore, became semantic, and is now more similar to human behaviour, resulting in the increasing importance of content strategy.

 Search marketing goes hand-in-hand with social media, which is a constant output of content.
-Again, this is directly connecting with the audience, but it also affects the search ranking of the organisation's website, making it increasingly relevant.
+Again, this is directly connecting with the audience, making it increasingly relevant.
 Social media also allows viewers to share the organisation's message with their friends, widening the brand's audience.
 These people are then directed to the organisation's website where they find more shareable content, meaning that the social media machine drives itself.